Our Staff & Board

 Isabella is from Irvington, New York.
 She graduated from Colgate University in May where she majored in Environmental Science and minored in Anthropology.
 Isabella interned with the Task Force for the past two summers, assisting with water and algae sampling, educating the Big Sky community about the Wild and Scenic Rivers Act, canvassing for citizen and business endorsements of the Wild and Scenic Rivers Act, and helping out with the summer’s major fundraising events.
 “I have noticed how important public involvement and support is to having a healthy relationship with a river, thus I wanted to get involved with an organization that is so devoted to their work to keep the river healthy while also ensuring access to plentiful, clean water for their community.”

 Jessica grew up in central Massachusetts and got her B.S. in Wildlife and Conservation Biology from the University of New Hampshire in 2018.
 After college, Jess went to work for North Carolina State Parks teaching environmental education to local elementary students, with a focus on wetland ecology and water quality.
 Jessica is thrilled to join the Gallatin River Task force to learn about watershed health and become a better environmental steward.
-When not serving with the Big Sky Watershed Corps, Jess hopes to spend most of her time hiking and exploring Montana’s great outdoors.
+Jess served as the Task Force’s Big Sky Watershed Corps member in 2021 and was promoted to a full-time position as Conservation Associate.

 The Gallatin River Task Force is governed by a board of community members representing a wide variety of stakeholders including: environmental managers, water resource professionals, business owners, realtors, and homeowners.